Collecting on Debt Unwillingly Incurred

 I worked at IES for over four years, 2001-2005.
 I'll share my actual experiences working there, then revisit the question of what is going on with the Trump and DOGE purges.
 My conclusions are much different from what Nebraskans are being told by their information sources and elected officials.

-As an independent researcher at IES, with a strong anti-fraud ethic, one of my first papers looked at the behavior of higher education institutions in response to federal student aid programs, to see if the programs were effective and that they were not being exploited.
+As an independent researcher at IES, with a strong anti-fraud ethic, I wrote one of my first papers on the behavior of higher education institutions in response to federal student aid programs, to see if the programs were effective and that they were not being exploited.
 I used IES's NPSAS database in a natural experiment methodology.
-One of my first findings was that schools too often put private loans into low and middle income students' financial aid packages, rather than federal Stafford loans with their better terms.
+One of the findings was that schools too often put private loans into low and middle income students' financial aid packages, rather than federal Stafford loans with their better terms.
 This was the era of close relations between schools and private lenders, often with kickbacks and favors.
 I brought the findings to the attention of professional associations and consumer groups which worked to end the practices.

 Another finding from the paper was that Pell grants were being wastefully packaged by many schools in a way that undermined their intended benefits for the lower-income.
 I circulated these findings within the academic research community; they have since been used to inform many subsequent papers.